crate/crate-web/README.md

 pages).
 The `order` object is optional and must contain `key` or `file` and `reverse` if present, where `key` is the header after which should be sorted.
-The `file` attribute receives an absolute or relative file path to a file that contains the table of contents (toc).
+The `toc` attribute receives an absolute or relative file path to a file that contains the table of contents (toc).
 The order of the sites is defined as they are listed in the toc-file.